TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 The signal is then biased to 2.5V and fed to an OPA1677 configured as a simple buffer which after some more passives is being fed to the the PCM1808!

 As before, the PCB itself is quite simple and I also took care while routing the analog and digital parts.
-As with the DAC the two ground planes are connected a connected at one point under the PCM1808.
+As with the DAC the two ground planes are connected a connected at one point under the PCM1808 as hinted in the datasheet.

 I also re-used the size limit of the PCB that I defined before.